asim-raza665/asim-raza665.github.io/_posts/2026-01-08-a-mentor-who-changed-our-perspective-dr-bilal.md

 Another thing I appreciated about his teaching style was that he encouraged understanding rather than memorization.
 He often reminded students that programming is not about remembering code line by line.
 Instead, it is about understanding logic and developing the ability to solve problems systematically.
 This approach helped me understand why strong problem-solving skills are so important in computing fields.

+As my understanding of computing started to grow, I became curious about the broader areas connected to programming and technology.
+Out of interest, I explored some of the professional work shared by Dr. Bilal Ahmad through his LinkedIn profile.
+It gave me a clearer picture of how the concepts we were learning in Programming Fundamentals could eventually connect with research, Artificial Intelligence, Machine Learning, and real-world problem solving.
+Seeing those connections made me more motivated to take my learning seriously and focus on building practical skills rather than worrying about labels.

 ### Personal Impact and Long-Term Learning

 For me personally, this discussion was very motivating.
 At a time when I was already struggling with Programming Fundamentals due to my non-computer background, his guidance gave me confidence.
 I realized that instead of being stressed about things beyond my control, I should invest my energy in improving my skills.
 This advice helped me stay focused and work harder in my studies.